AlbertFKHansen/ProjectWork/README.md

 deprecated/                 <- Old or unused code, kept for reference.

-Embeddings/                 <- Contains all JSON files of the dataset embeddings for our datasets.
+Embeddings/                 <- All JSON files for embeddings of datasets.
 ├── coil100.json
 ├── Dataset.json
 ├── labels.json
 └── processed.json

-Figures/                    <- Visual diagrams (e.g. architectures, frameworks) rover/                      <- Contains code for the UGV Rover used to collect the data.
+Figures/                    <- Visual diagrams (e.g. architectures, frameworks) rover/                      <- Code for the UGV Rover used to collect the data.
 Thumbnails/                 <- Contains thumbnails from the datasets.
 ```